Read about our data protection here:

-5.1.1 When you are a member, customer or donator, we may collect the following ordinary Personal Data from you: Name, address, zip code, town/city, mobile number, e-mail address, and bank registration and account number depending on your relationship with us.
+5.1.1 When you are a member, customer or individual donor, we may collect the following ordinary Personal Data from you: Name, address, zip code, town/city, mobile number, e-mail address, and bank registration and account number depending on your relationship with us.

 5.1.2 When you visit our website, and contribute to our work, we also collect your IP address.

-5.1.3 We collect the following ordinary Personal Data in order to gain new members for the Danish Refugee Council: name, address, zip code, town/city and telephone number.
+5.1.3 We collect the following ordinary Personal Data in order to gain new members for DRC: name, address, zip code, town/city and telephone number.

 7.1 In concrete terms, we use your Personal Data for several different purposes, depending on whether you are a member, customer, national fundraiser or donator, or solely a user of our website.

 7.1.1 If you are a member, we use your Personal Data to be able to:

 - send you the necessary information about your membership